NZ 7s names team for Commonwealth Games

 It will be Dickson and Scott Curry’s third Commonwealth Games appearances.

-Teenagers Caleb Tangitau, Che Clark, Ngarohi McGarvey-Black, Leroy Carter, Che Clark, Moses Leo, Sione Molia, Tone Ng Shiu, Caleb Tangitau and Regan Ware are the other players.
+Teenagers Caleb Tangitau, Che Clark, Ngarohi McGarvey-Black, Leroy Carter, Che Clark, Moses Leo, Sione Molia, Tone Ng Shiu, and Regan Ware are the other players.

 In a statement, Head Coach Clark Laidlaw says they went into this year with an open mind in terms of looking at players in training and across all the tournaments they’ve played.